 Do not expose the battery for long periods of time to rain or strong sunlight.

 Do not place the battery pack in a humid environment or submerge in water.

+Do not subject battery to high impact or drop.
 Do not put the battery pack into fire.

 Avoid over-loading the bicycle over 100kg including rider and cargo.